grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/02 Metrics.md

 ## Metric types

 All metrics (both the _built-in_ ones and the custom ones) have a type.
-There are four different metrics types:
+The four different metric types in k6 are:

 - [Counter](/javascript-api/k6-metrics/counter)
 - [Gauge](/javascript-api/k6-metrics/gauge)